markymoon/Spackler/README.md

 - The game should function consistently in IE11+ and one other major browser
 - The game should function consistently in at least 2 unique viewport sizes

+## Notes
+- Tested in IE11 and Chrome
+- There are media queries to cover several viewport sizes
+- Sass files are included

 In the immortal words of Jean Paul Sartre, 'Au revoir, gopher'.